 When you add or edit locations, a Google map should appear and adjust itself automatically as you fill out the location information.
 The information you type is sent to the Google Maps API which automatically determines your location coordinates on the map, so try and enter as much accurate information as possible (e.g. address, town, country).
 Once you fill in your information, you can also drag the position marker on the map to pinpoint the exact location if needed.

 Then, you need to add a #_LOCATIONMAP placeholder in one of the format options in the settings page wherever you would like to show your map.
 By default, maps are set to show on Location and Event pages.

-As of Events Manager 5.7 you are able to customize the styles of your maps by visiting Events > Settings > Formatting > Maps > Google Maps Style and entering a JSON style format.
+Customize the styles of your maps by visiting Events > Settings > Formatting > Maps > Google Maps Style and entering a JSON style format.
 You can give your maps a unique look to stand out or match the style of your site, here’s an example:

 Google Maps JSON styles can be created from Google’s Map Style Wizard or a service like Snazzy Maps which has a library of free templates as well as a custom style builder.
 On both of these sites, you can copy their generated JSON code to your clipboard, and then paste it into the Google Maps Style text box.

 Additionally, you can provide custom styles to specific maps generated with the events_map and locations_map shortcodes.
 This can be done by supplying a base64 encoded version of JSON code within the map_style attribute.
 This requires an extra step of encoding your JSON code, there’s plenty of free online encoders such as this one: https://www.base64encode.org/

 Your shortcode would look similar to this:

 If you have Google Maps deactivated, but then decide to reactivate in the future, you need to revisit the locations you created whilst maps was deactivated and save them again.
 When you open locations with Google Maps enabled it should automatically detect your address even if coordinates weren’t previously saved.